Amoifr/EasyAdminBundle/doc/design.rst

         ->addJsFile(Asset::new('build/admin.js')->htmlAttr('referrerpolicy', 'strict-origin'))

         ->addWebpackEncoreEntry(Asset::new('admin-app')->webpackEntrypointName('...'))

+        // Symfony Reprise entries only support defining the Symfony Asset package
+        // that they belong to; the HTML attributes of their <link> and <script>
+        // tags are configured globally in the Symfony Reprise bundle configuration ->addRepriseEntry(Asset::new('admin-app')->reprisePackageName('...'))

         // adding full Asset objects for AssetMapper entries work too, but it's
         // useless because entries can't define any property, only their name